PmagPy/PmagPy/CONTRIBUTING.md

 #### programs
 The `programs` directory contains executable programs that are installed as part of the pmagpy-cli package and can be run on the command-line.

-To see a notebook with examples of how to run most of the command-line programs, see [this notebook](https://github.com/PmagPy/PmagPy/blob/master/notebooks/_PmagPy.ipynb).
+To see a notebook with examples of how to run most of the command-line programs, see the [command-line program notebook](https://github.com/PmagPy/PmagPy/blob/master/notebooks/_PmagPy.ipynb).

 If you want to actually run the notebook:

 You will either need to download _PmagPy.ipynb from the Github link above, or find your PmagPy directory.
 Go into your command line.
 You can run `jupyter notebook` from wherever you put _PmagPy.ipynb, or from your PmagPy directory.
 Open _PmagPy.ipynb for examples of how to use most of the PmagPy command line programs.

 #### dialogs
-- The `dialogs` directory contains GUI components that are used to build the graphical elements of the PmagPy GUIs.
+The `dialogs` directory contains GUI components that are used to build the graphical elements of the PmagPy GUIs.

 #### data_files
 `data_files` contains example files used in testing and in [Cookbook](https://earthref.org/PmagPy/cookbook/) examples.